zio/izumi-reflect/docs/index.md

 2. Existential types, both written with wildcards and `forSome` may produce unexpected results, the support is limited,
 3. Path-Dependent Types are based on variable names and may cause unexpected results when variables with different names have the same type or vice-versa (vs. Scala compiler)
 4. This-Types such as `X.this.type` are ignored and identical to `X`
-5. At the moment Scala 3 port does not support Structural Refinements.
-This will be fixed in the future.
+5. `izumi-reflect` is less powerful than `scala-reflect`: it does not preserve fields and methods when it's not necessary for equality and subtype checks, it does not preserve code trees, internal compiler data structures, etc.
-6. `izumi-reflect` is less powerful than `scala-reflect`: it does not preserve fields and methods when it's not necessary for equality and subtype checks, it does not preserve code trees, internal compiler data structures, etc.
+6. There are some optimizations in place which reduce correctness, namely: subtype check for `scala.Matchable` will always return true, no distinction is made between `scala.Any` and `scala.AnyRef`.

 ## Installation